michaelyw1996/StrokePredictionMachineLearning/README.md

 ##  <u> Introduction </u>

 The code in this project is attempting to look for the likelyhood of a stroke occuring based on certain bodily factors.
-This project is at its core, a classification problem and three different types of machine learning algorithms will be used on them.
-The algorithms used  Random Forest, Decision Tree and Logistical Regression on the data set to try and get the most accurate prediction that I can get.
+This project is at its core, a classification task and in order to classify our results, three different types of machine learning algorithms will be used on the data.
+The algorithms used are Random Forest, Decision Tree and Logistical Regression.

 ##  <u> Dataset Source </u>
 https://www.kaggle.com/fedesoriano/stroke-prediction-dataset